-- Suppliers shall promote reduction, reuse, and recycling, try to make effective use of resources, and keep generation of wastewater to a minimum by complying with legislation, as well as doing appropriate management. - Even when disposing of substances that have not been identified as toxic, suppliers shall strive to reduce waste by taking a systematic approach to identify and manage waste, then dispose of or recycle it responsibly. - Suppliers shall take measures to avoid wasting natural resources (water, fossil fuels, minerals, old growth forests, etc.) by complying with the legislation in the location of their business, and by minimizing the disposal of substances.
+- Suppliers shall promote reduction, reuse, and recycling, try to make effective use of resources, and keep generation of waste to a minimum by complying with legislation, as well as doing appropriate management. - Even when disposing of substances that have not been identified as toxic, suppliers shall strive to reduce waste by taking a systematic approach to

-Suppliers shall ascertain the waste generated by their business activities, and reduce it as much as possible, as well as reuse and recycle this waste.
+- Suppliers shall take measures to avoid wasting natural resources (water, fossil fuels, minerals, old growth forests, etc.) by complying with the legislation in the location of their business, and by minimizing the disposal of substances. - Suppliers shall ascertain the waste generated by their business activities, and reduce it as much as possible, as well as reuse and recycle this waste.
 Suppliers shall also strive to ascertain the methods of disposals (material recycling, thermal recycling, final disposal method, etc.) and the recycling rate.